SixLabors/ImageSharp/README.md

 git clone https://github.com/SixLabors/ImageSharp
 ```

-If working with Windows please ensure that you have enabled log file paths in git (run as Administrator).
+If working with Windows please ensure that you have enabled long file paths in git (run as Administrator).

 ```bash
 git config --system core.longpaths true